Klortiz/cse15l-lab-reports/lab3.md

 `4) find -regex` (***reg***ular ***ex***pression)
 [*ss64.com*](https://ss64.com/bash/find.html#:~:text=to%20using%20%27/%27%20instead.-,%2Dregex%20pattern,-File%20name%20matches)'s explanation is a little off, so I'll try to say what I got from that.
 Basically, `-regex` matches the word (input) with all the files, directories, and sub-directories in the current working directory.
 The tricky part is that this matches the whole path, not just the word, and that it's not a word you're actually inputting, it's a specific *patten*.
 This was the hardest to figure out, I had to resort to [*StackOverflow*](https://stackoverflow.com/questions/6844785/how-to-use-regex-with-find-command#:~:text=The%20%2Dregex%20find%20expression%20matches%20the%20whole%20name%2C%20including%20the%20relative%20path%20from%20the%20current%20directory.) to see the how this command-line option actually works.
+The problem with that is that *StackOverflow* gave an example of an image, not a file.

-So, according to me, after playing around with `-regex`, I found that the input should be the last syllable of the last word in the file you want to find.
+So, according to me (after playing around with `-regex`), I found that the input should be the *last syllable* of the last word in the file you want to find/match.
 Also, If the file you want to find ends in a file-type (i.e. *.pdf*, *.txt*) then you don't have to include a dot at the end of the input (before the single quote).
+You'll see what I'm talking about with some examples:

+To search for a file with no specific type-file at the end of its name, you have to follow this syntax:
+`$ find -regex '.*syllable.'` (Note that there's a dot at the end of the syllable)

+To search for a file with a file-type at the end of its name, you do this:
+`$ find -regex '.*fileType'` (Note that there's no period at the end of the file-type)